Vikram739/Vikram739/README.md

 Pursuing an MS in Computer Science at **NYU Tandon** (2027).
 Most of my recent work splits between production WordPress/Salesforce integrations by day and zero-backend AI side projects by night.

-Off the clock: probably reading WWE storylines like they're system architecture, or treating a skincare routine like an A/B test that needs more data.

 <br/>

 ## `$ ls -la tech_stack/`